LouisPino/bat-buster/README.md

 Bat Buster is a simple arcade style game.
 You are the town sheriff, tasked with protecting your town from a swarm of bats.
 Using your trusty revolver, shotgun, and state-issued granade launcher, shoot the bats down and reclaim your town!

-Bat Buster also features a defense mode, where shooting is disabled and movement mechanics are brought to the forefront.
+Bat Buster also features a defense mode, where shooting is disabled and alternate movement mechanics are brought to the forefront.

 ## Gameplay: